analytiq-hub/analytiq-hub.github.io/index.md

 # Analytiq Hub

-* Data+AI language models for the Enterprise
+* Language models for the Enterprise
 * Computer vision AI
 * Multi-modal AI
+* Data Engineering
 * At scale, on customer premises, and on customer VPC